great deal of the information we gathered to plan this trip came from

 Take a look at our original detailed

-packing list, which we trimmed down as we traveled along.
-The
+packing list, which we will comment on as we travel along.
+Our

-important thing to remember before you leave home is that most essential
+thing to remember before you leave home is that most essential items

-items will be available wherever you go.
-They will be cheaper in second/third
+will be available wherever you go.
+And they will be cheaper in second/third

 world countries than in first world countries.
 So try not to worry